hermit-os/libhermit/getting-started/index.md

 ## Building and testing HermitCore on a real machine

-To launch HermitCore application, root privileges are required.
+To launch HermitCore applications, root privileges are required.

 1. In principle you have to follow the tutorial above.
 After the configuration (step 2 in the above tutorial) go to the subdirectory `linux`, which contains the source code of the Linux kernel.
 Configure the kernel with `make menuconfig` for your system.
 Be sure, that the option `CONFIG_HERMIT_CORE` in `Processor type and features` is enabled.
 2. Go back to the root directory of this repository and build with `make` the Linux kernel, the HermitCore kernel, the cross-compiler and the demo applications.